-Pregnancy is beautiful time as your body prepares to bring a new human into the world.
+Pregnancy is a beautiful time as your body prepares to bring a new human into the world.
 But what women don’t always remember is that with pregnancy, the body changes drastically on the inside as much as it does on the outside in terms of muscles and strength.
-If you are planning on getting pregnant or are in the beginning of a new pregnancy, it’s a good idea—and once given the approval from your family doctor or OBGYN—to begin pelvic floor physiotherapy for your pregnancy.
+If you are planning on getting pregnant or are at the beginning of a new pregnancy, it’s a good idea—and once given the approval from your family doctor or OBGYN—to begin pelvic floor physiotherapy for your pregnancy.
 To help you understand the importance of pelvic floor physiotherapy, our Baden clinic has highlighted the facts and importance of strengthening the pelvic floor.

 What is the Pelvic Floor?

 The pelvic floor is an umbrella term for the muscles in the base of the abdomen that attach to the pelvis.
-Pelvic floor muscles are present for both men and women and are located right underneath both the bladder and bowel for men, and the bladder, bowel and uterus for women.
+Pelvic floor muscles are present for both men and women and are located right underneath both the bladder and bowel for men and the bladder, bowel and uterus for women.
 The pelvic muscles not only support these organs, but they provide support for the base of the spine (coccyx) to the pubic bone at the front of the body, and the sitting bones on both sides of the body.

 The pelvic muscle also contains small holes that act as passageways that connect out from the bladder, bowel and for women, the vagina, for waste elimination and reproductive functions.
 These muscles are important to how our bodies function on an everyday basis although we may not think of them too often.
-Pelvic floor muscles aren’t exactly as visible as other either, like biceps or calves.
+Pelvic floor muscles aren’t exactly as visible as others either, like biceps or calves.
 In fact, they are hidden inside and are usually only noticed during urination, bowel movements, sex or menstruation and pregnancy.

 The Role of Pelvic Floor Muscles in Pregnancy